Kazawaryu/OptAdDatasets/README.md

   </ol>
 </details>

-The imagesets and annotations files can be downloaded here:
+The imagesets and annotations files of the original and optimized datasets can be downloaded here:

 | **Dataset** | Download | Frame | Car | Truck | Trailer | Bus | Total. |
 |:--------|:------|:-------|:----|:------|:----|:----|:-------|